• Menu

 10. Guided Winter Hike or Snowshoe

 Walking Mountains offers hour-long free guided educational tours on snowshoes through the forest on Vail Mountain.
 Participants over 10 years of age can learn about winter ecology and animal adaptations.
-Wednesday through Saturday at 11:00 a.m. and again at 2 p.m. and 5 p.m. in the winter meet outside the Nature Discovery Center atop the Eagle Bahn Gondola in Lionshead.
+Check the schedule and meet outside the Nature Discovery Center atop the Eagle Bahn Gondola in Lionshead.

-If you prefer an easy, educational walk through aspen forests to learn about mountain ecology and animals visit the Walking Mountain campus in Avon Monday through Saturday at 2 p.m.
+If you prefer an easy, educational walk through aspen forests to learn about mountain ecology and animals visit the Walking Mountain campus in Avon.

 Or, if you have littles, the Earthkeepers preschool programs may be more your speed.